9hafidz6/main1/docs/UserGuide.md

 by typing `yes`, the list of expired ingredients is printed

-by typing anything else, the main menu appears where the user can select how he whishes to proceed.
+by typing anything else, the main menu appears where the user can select how he wishes to proceed.

 ## 4. Command Summary